-As noted, each section also has an extra minute for instruction, but you can’t look at any of the questions during that time, so it’s best used to rest and should not be factored into the actual test time.
-It will be clear to you from the table above that for many of the sections you will have less than a minute per question, which is why it’s so important to practise.
-This is so that you will not be caught off guard and will have prepared strategies for each test.
-With some practice, the time is manageable and can be used to your advantage to gain an edge!
+As noted, each section has an extra minute for instruction, but you can’t look at any of the questions during that time; this time is best used to rest and should not be factored into the actual test time.
+It will be clear to you from the table above that for many of the sections you will have less than a minute per question, which is why it’s important to practise.
+This is so you will not be caught off guard and will have prepared strategies for each test.
+With some practise, the time is manageable and can be used to your advantage to gain an edge.

 Focus on getting as many right as possible.